Fundraising

 A table of gifts helps you see the asks you need to make, and the type and number of gifts you need to secure in order to meet your goals.
 This lets you see exactly how large a task you’re tackling and continually assess how realistic your goals are.

 Oftentimes our program planning outpaces the fundraising we are willing or able to undertake.
-The table of gifts allows you to determine the feasibility of raising the funds needed to meet your organization’s programing goals.
+The table of gifts allows you to determine the feasibility of raising the funds needed to meet your organization’s programming goals.
 If leadership is setting goals that will require significant increases in revenue, having a table of gifts will allow you to project what will be required at all your giving levels, if you are to meet expectations.
 Having this roadmap in front of you allows you to calculate exactly what needs to be done to cross the finish line.

 When all goes well, your gifts table helps you stay accountable to meeting your benchmarks by providing a tool off of which you can chart your fundraising course.
 However, if an unexpected setback occurs, this course becomes less clear.
 For fundraising professionals, it is par for the course to expect possible reductions in giving and funding; the difficult part, however, is deciding how to respond to these setbacks wisely.
 A table of gifts will continue to guide your efforts throughout uncertain times simply because it was doing so before their onset.